JasonEtco/actions-toolkit/README.md

 <p align="center">A toolkit for building GitHub Actions in Node.js<p>
 <p align="center"><a href="https://npmjs.com/package/actions-toolkit"><img src="https://badgen.net/npm/v/actions-toolkit" alt="NPM"></a> <a href="https://travis-ci.org/JasonEtco/actions-toolkit"><img src="https://badgen.now.sh/travis/JasonEtco/actions-toolkit" alt="Build Status"></a> <a href="https://codecov.io/gh/JasonEtco/actions-toolkit/"><img src="https://badgen.now.sh/codecov/c/github/JasonEtco/actions-toolkit" alt="Codecov"></a></p>

+## Motivation

+After building a GitHub Action in Node.js, it was clear to me that I was writing code that other actions will want to use.
+Reading files from the repository, making requests to the GitHub API, or running arbitrary executables on the project, etc.

+So, I thought it'd be useful to build those out into library to help you build actions in Node.js :tada:

 ## Usage

 ### Installation